Skip to content

 Solid oak lends itself to various finishes, each with its own character:

 • Natural oiled: the most authentic option.
-The oak retains its warm cream-yellow color, and the grain is fully visible.
+The oak retains its warm cream-yellow color, the grain is fully visible.
 Requires annual maintenance with oak oil but feels the most "real."

-• Dark stained: more intense brown-black color, robust and industrial character.
+• Dark stained: intense brown-black color, robust and industrial character.
 Combines strongly with matte black metal bases.

 • Matte black lacquered: the most modern option.
 The grain of the oak subtly shimmers through the black lacquer — unique and sophisticated.

-Shapes: Rectangular, Oval, and More
+Shapes: Straight, Oval, and More

 • Rectangular dining table: the herringbone pattern runs along the length of the top and converges towards the center.
 The most classic execution.